TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/installation/configuration/_index.md

 With the `depends_on` field we tell Docker Compose that {{% tts %}} depends on CockroachDB and Redis.
 With this, Docker Compose will wait for CockroachDB and Redis to come online before starting {{% tts %}}.

-> NOTE: If using a managed SQL or Redis database, these can be removed from `depends_on` and the services do not need to be started in Docker.
+>**Note:** If using a managed SQL or Redis database, these can be removed from `depends_on` and the services do not need to be started in Docker.

 #### Volumes

 Under the `volumes` section, we define volumes for files that need to be persisted on disk.
 There are stored blob files (such as profile pictures) and certificate files retrieved with ACME (if required).
 We also mount the local `./config/stack/` directory on the container under `/config`, so that {{% tts %}} can find our configuration file at `/config/ttn-lw-stack-docker.yml`.

-> NOTE: If your `ttn-lw-stack-docker.yml` is in a directory other than `./config/stack`, you will need to change this volume accordingly.
+>**Note:** If your `ttn-lw-stack-docker.yml` is in a directory other than `./config/stack`, you will need to change this volume accordingly.

 #### Ports